back

 Breathe:2022 (2022)

-A year look multi-site art work centred in the borough of Lewisham, that appeared across London and sites across the UK - including over 1,300 drawings, shown as individual and sequences of posters, still and animated, printed and digital.
+A year long multi-site art work centred in the borough of Lewisham, that appeared across London and sites across the UK - including over 1,300 drawings, shown as individual and sequences of posters, still and animated, printed and digital.
 'Breathe:2022' culminated with the completed animation being projected on Lewisham's Old Town Hall, Catford town in November/December 2022.

 A decade on Dryden Goodwin reimagined and extended his 2012 'Breathe' (SEE LINK) artwork shown first opposite the Houses of Parliament, next to Westminster bridge.
 10 years ago Goodwin drew 100s of drawings of his then 5-year-old son breathing.
 For 'Breathe:2022' Goodwin created a new body of drawings of local activists and residents, from his home borough of Lewisham, who are 'fighting for breath', urgently challenging and pushing for change to improve the quality of the air we breathe.
 Taking over buildings and bridges close to the heavily polluted South Circular Road, zoetropic poster sequences were shown for a year.
 These in November/December as a large-scale animation of over 1,300 drawings, projected onto Lewisham's Old Town Hall, Catford.